influxdata/community-templates/vsphere/readme.md

 Provided by: Ignacio Van Droogenbroeck

-This Dashboard offers you informatino about your vSphere host.
+This Dashboard offers you information about your vSphere host.
 Uptime, CPU, RAM, Graph about CPU and RAM Utilization, Network Usage, Total Disk Latency (Write and Read) and Storage Adapter Latency

 ![Dashboard Screenshot](screenshot.png)